ofajzea/projet-4/0-template/docs/instructions_git.md

   - For the destination:
     - Select `https://gricad-gitlab.univ-grenoble-alpes.fr/imspoc_gipsa/remote-sensing-projects`
     - Select the branch `master`
-  - Click on `Send a merge request`:
+  - Click on `Send a merge request`
+  - Once approved, your code will be uploaded on the central repository